My Site has Moved!

 And finally, there is an enormous amount of gore, violence, and nudity which are all taken humorously and seriously at the same time without straying too far into the realm of parody.
 Each spatter and spray of blood is shot, and almost choreographed, with such perfection you expect to be drenched in it by the movie's end.
 For many, this film is an excuse to put 300 extremely muscular actors into a war and set them loose, as though the Gates of Hell were broken and all manner of horrors were spilling out like blood.

 Overall, this is an amazing film and I highly recommend you see it.
 Don't even stop to think, just go.
-You won't regret it.
+You won't regret it."A new age has come, an age of freedom.
+And all will know that 300 Spartans gave their last breath to defend it."

 - Spartan King Leonidas